 You can migrate user accounts without user passwords if your migration account has full access permission to the user accounts.
-You must give your migration full access permission and then enable the /AUTHAMZD2<parameter> custom switch option within Transend Migrator.
+You must give your migration full access permission and then enable the /AUTHEWSD <parameter> or /AUTHEWSI <parameter> custom switch options.
 The parameter value is the migration account and password authorized to access the user accounts.
-When you use Delegate access, leave the user's password field blank.